-Of special concern, is the fact that if EC is available over-the-counter without physician oversight, the diagnosis of an ectopic pregnancy (when the human embryo lodges - or gets stuck - in the fallopian tube rather than in the womb) may be missed.
+Of special concern, is the fact that the diagnosis of an ectopic pregnancy (when the human embryo lodges - or gets stuck - in the fallopian tube rather than in the womb) may be missed because physician oversight has been removed for women over 18.
 Common side effects of EC, such as nausea and abdominal pain, are also symptoms of an ectopic pregnancy.
 Women who are not under clinical supervision are unlikely to distinguish between the common side-effects of EC and the symptoms of a potentially life-threatening ectopic pregnancy.
-The package insert for Plan B® states that health providers should be alert to the possibility of an ectopic pregnancy in women who become pregnant or complain of lower abdominal pain after taking Plan B®
+The package insert for Plan B \mathbb{R} states that health providers should be alert to the possibility of an ectopic pregnancy in women who become pregnant or complain of lower abdominal pain after taking Plan B \mathbb{R} .

-But if it's over-the-counter that oversight by health providers will be removed.
+But now that it's available over-the-counter that oversight by health providers has been removed.

 In addition, some studies have shown that the use of Plan B-type EC causes an increase in the incidence of ectopic pregnancies (when the human embryo lodges - or gets stuck - in the fallopian tube rather than in the womb.)
 In one of these cases, the affected fallopian tube had to be surgically removed.
-As a result, these women have a greatly reduced possibility of a future pregnancy.
+As a result, these women have a greatly reduced possibility of a future pregnancy.11

 Medical authorities in the United Kingdom have warned physicians about the danger of ectopic pregnancy following use of EC.
-In the United Kingdom, the Committee on Safety of Medicines found 12 ectopic pregnancies out of 201 unintended pregnancies following the use of levonorgestrel - the active ingredient in Plan B®.
-The Committee urged follow-up for women who have taken the drugs and did not experience a normal period afterwards.
+In the United Kingdom, the Committee on Safety of Medicines found 12 ectopic pregnancies out of 201 unintended pregnancies following the use of levonorgestrel - the active ingredient in Plan B \mathbb{R} .12 The Committee urged follow-up for women who have taken the drugs and did not experience a normal period afterwards.

 As noted by the American Hospital Formulary Service: "An increased incidence of ectopic pregnancies in women receiving continuous low-dose norethindrone therapy has been reported.
 Diagnosis of ectopic pregnancy in patients receiving oral progestins may be complicated by the fact that pregnancies are unexpected and relatively infrequent.
 In addition, the symptoms of ectopic pregnancy and the adverse effects of low-dose progestin administration (i.e. breakthrough bleeding, spotting, menstrual irregularity, and amenorrhea) are similar.
 The possibility of an ectopic pregnancy should be considered whenever a patient receiving a low-dose progestin contraceptive experiences pelvic discomfort."
+13